-The Green Bay Packers signed quarterback Vince Young following his workout with the team on Monday, according to ESPN and NFL.com.
+The Green Bay Packers signed quarterback Vince Young to a one-year deal following his workout with the team on Monday, according to ESPN and NFL.com.

 The move comes two days after B.J.
 Coleman threw two interceptions on Family Night to continue his up-and-down preseason.
 Young joins Coleman and Graham Harrell in the battle to be Aaron Rodgers’ backup quarterback.

 The move was surprising and unsurprising, all at once.

 One day before the start of training camp, coach Mike McCarthy discussed the difficulty of getting three quarterbacks enough reps behind Rodgers due to the limited number of practices.

 “You’re talking about training camp today and the number of reps you have in training camp, the ability to really get three quarterbacks limits is about your limit,” McCarthy said during his pre-camp news conference.
 “The fourth quarterback, in my opinion, in today’s training camp environment is tough.
 There’s just not enough reps.
 So, you like to have them for the fundamental and the individual and you can grow that particular guy but to really think you’re going to have an all-out competition between your second and third quarterback and give them enough opportunities in today’s environment is challenging.”